A group of military Jeeps drives across the Afghan desert. In one of them is Tony Stark (Robert Downey Jr.

-) riding with soldiers on duty in Afghanistan.
+), riding with soldiers on duty.
 He is joking with some members of a convoy who seem to be genuinely amused by his persona and his flamboyant public image.
 Suddenly, the convoy is attacked.
 The soldiers fight to defend themselves but are quickly killed.
 Stark flees the Humvee, taking refuge behind a large rock.
-A missile lands nearby, remaining intact long enough for Tony to see the Stark Industries logo on it.
-It explodes sending shrapnel into Tony's chest despite the body armor he wears.
-Tony is captured and recorded on video by a group of masked terrorists.36 hours earlier
+A missile lands nearby, remaining intact long enough for Tony to see the Stark Industries logo painted on it.
+It explodes.
+Large amounts of shrapnel are lodged in Tony's chest despite the body armor he wears.
+Tony is captured and recorded on video by a group of masked terrorists.Las Vegas, 36 hours earlier

 ) attends a ceremony to present Tony Stark with an award for his work, but Tony is not in attendance.
 Tony's right-hand man (and his father's former partner) Obadiah Stane (Jeff Bridges